andrewyernau/andrewyernau/README.md

 ### André Yermak
 #### Telecommunications and Telematics 🔭
 My name is André, and I specialize in creating and developing projects related to technology and IoTs.
-I enjoy learning programming languages such as Java, Python, systems like R studio, frameworks like Node.js, and databases like MySQL every day.
-Currently, I am studying at the Polytechnic University of Cartagena, but I am open to any opportunities that may arise.
+I enjoy learning programming languages such as Java, Python, systems like R studio, databases like MySQL every day.
+Currently, I am studying at the Polytechnic University of Cartagena.

--💻Java
--🌐MySQL

 - 📫 Mail: asyermak@gmail.com